NBCUniversal Syndication Studios: History

 NBC Universal Television Distribution was formed in 2004 from a merger between NBC Enterprises and Universal Television Distribution.
 In 2004, it broke their ties with MGM Television to launch a standalone distribution operation.
 In 2011, NBC Universal dropped its space from all of its television divisions, becoming the CamelCase style format NBCUniversal.

 In 2014, Hulu Plus reached an agreement with the company to allow streaming of television programs from NBCUniversal's series aired the previous year.

 On October 5, 2020, NBCUniversal Television Distribution was renamed as NBCUniversal Syndication Studios, in an effort to drop "Television" from its branding.
 On December 2, 2020, NBCUniversal Syndication Studios announced that Law & Order: Special Victims Unit would air on a daily strip for syndication.

+On March 13, 2026, NBCUniversal Syndication Studios announced that it was ending all of its first-run syndication programs, ending several daytime shows including Access Hollywood, Access Daily, Karamo, and The Steve Wilkos Show.
+This came one month after it was announced that The Kelly Clarkson Show would come to an end.